-Anti-drug coalitions work to reduce dependence on harmful and potentially lethal substances such as prescription drugs, alcohol, and tobacco.
-These local efforts, funded by the State of Tennessee since 2008, help get the word out about the dangers and consequences of substance use.
+Substance Use Prevention Coalitions work to reduce dependence on harmful and potentially lethal substances such as prescription drugs, alcohol, and tobacco.

 Use of recreational drugs, over the counter medications or prescription drugs can all lead to addiction.
 It frequently leads to problems at work, home, school, and in relationships, and leaving the user feeling isolated, helpless, or shamed.

 Do you have to drink a lot more than you used to in order to get buzzed or to feel relaxed?
 Read more about early warning signs of alcoholism.

 Review the characteristics that can protect you and ones that increase your chance of substance abuse.

 A prevention program for youth ages 6-15 whose parents attend the Boys and Girls Club in Knox, Blount, Loudon, Anderson, Scott, and Fentress Counties.